nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v2-5-0

-KRKNWK-17864: When using Wi-Fi low power mode, the communication with the device might not work after it re-connects to the newly respawned Wi-Fi network
+KRKNWK-17864: When using Wi-Fi® low power mode, the communication with the device might not work after it re-connects to the newly respawned Wi-Fi network
   The communication with Matter over a Wi-Fi device sometimes does not work after it re-connects to the Wi-Fi network.
   The issue is only visible in cases of re-connection to the newly respawned Wi-Fi network that are triggered by rebooting the Wi-Fi access point.
   The root cause of the issue is not known but can be related to the usage of Wi-Fi in low power mode.